 In exploiting a flaw, you will need certain human qualities to be successful: patience, perseverance and discretion.
 This is a stage where you will have to make the best use of your computer skills, and I am weighing my words. 🙂

-Note: To change the level of difficulty, click on "DVWA Security" and choose the level you need.
+Note: To change the difficulty level, click on “DVWA Security” and choose the level you need.

 XSS DVWA attack

-In order to become familiar with and train yourself to the tool, we will start by carrying out an attack of the type Permanent XSS.
+In order to familiarize ourselves and train with the tool, we will start by carrying out a type attack Permanent XSS.

 For that, we will choose “XSS stored” in the menu on the right.
 A nice form with two fields is then displayed.
 Normally, the detection of the presence of an XSS flaw can be done by entering a javascript code in a form field or in a URL.